sagaofpls/sagaofpls.github.io/chapters/chapter-02-kidding.md

 The first time I heard about PLS was in October 2004 when I first met professor Tomàs Aluja---my former PhD adviser.
 I had just recently moved to Barcelona to start my graduate studies in statistics, and I had been designated Tomàs's new mentee.
 At the end of our first meeting when I was about to leave his office, Tomàs asked me a seemingly intrascendental question: "Have you ever heard about PLS?"

-"P.L.S?"
+"P. L. S.?"
 I repeated those letters to myself without pronouncing any words.
 Fearing to give a bad impression to my brand new mentor, I quickly scanned the hard-disk of my brain in search for any hint.
 Unsuccessfully struggling to find any answer, I ended up with a perfect clueless expression in my face.

 I had no idea what PLS was or what it meant.